-The Manitoba Arts Council offers a number of granting opportunities throughout the year.
+The Manitoba Arts Council (MAC) offers a number of granting opportunities throughout the year.
 Each program is aimed at supporting distinct applicants and activities.

 Before you apply to one of MAC’s programs, you should: